RhoNit/RhoNit/README.md

   👨🏻‍🎓 CS graduate from SCOE, Pune
   🚀 Holds key interest in Backend Development & Databases 🛠️ Main Languages: Go, Rust, C++, Python
-  🧑🏻‍💻 Currently I'm crafting my skill in Go-ecosystem & looking for opportunities in golang backend development 📧 If you wanna connect with me, plz drop me a mail
+  🧑🏻‍💻 Currently I'm crafting my skill in Go-ecosystem & looking for opportunities in Golang backend development 📧 If you wanna connect with me, plz drop me a mail
 ```
 <br>